 Birth Date: Mar.
 28, 1974

-Farden draws from 16 years of NCAA coaching experience and another nine years as a club coach.
-He spent six years as the head coach at Southeast Missouri State and was named the 2008 NCAA South Central Regional Coach of the Year.
-After 11 total seasons at SEMO (the first five as an assistant), Farden went to Arkansas as an assistant coach.
+Farden draws from 17 years of NCAA coaching experience and another nine years as a club coach.
+He spent six years as the head coach at Southeast Missouri State following a five-year stint as a SEMO assistant, and was named the 2008 NCAA South Central Regional Coach of the Year.

-As the head coach at Southeast Missouri State from 2004-09, Farden compiled a 70-46 record, guided the Redhawks to NCAA Regional appearances in 2006 and 2008, and coached 14 individual regional qualifiers.
+Farden compiled a 70-46 record as Southeast Missouri State's head coach from 2004-09, guided the Redhawks to NCAA Regional appearances in 2006 and 2008, and coached 14 individual regional qualifiers.
 He was voted the NCAA South Central Regional Coach of the Year in 2008 when SEMO climbed as high as No. 22 in the national polls and qualified for regionals (placing fifth).
 The Redhawks recorded their most wins in over a decade in 2008, finishing 17-9 overall.
 In 2009, Farden directed SEMO to a 14-3 record and a Midwest Independent Conference championship.
 He was a four-time MIC Coach of the Year (2006-09).

 Farden's SEMO teams won national academic championships in his last three seasons and his gymnasts earned 70 total scholastic All-America citations.
 He also fundraised $250,000 for two major gymnastics renovation projects (the locker room and practice facility).

 After 11 seasons at SEMO, Farden went to Arkansas as an assistant coach in 2010.
 In his only season before leaving for Utah, the Razorbacks placed 11th at the 2010 NCAA Championships.